-This AIP and paleo recipe for Crispy Brussels Sprouts with Maple Glaze is so delicious.
-They’re sweet, tangy, crispy and seriously addictive and the perfect veggie side to accompany a hearty holiday meal.
+This recipe for Crispy Brussels Sprouts with Maple Glaze is the perfect veggie side to accompany a hearty holiday meal.
+They’re sweet, tangy, perfectly cooked and sure to leave you wanting more.
+This reicpe is vegan, gluten-free, AIP and Paleo.

-This recipe provides options for both air frying and roasting the brussels sprouts in the oven.
+This recipe provides two options to cook brussels sprouts: air frying and roasting the brussels sprouts in the oven.
 I have made them both ways and while I prefer the air fryer method, the sheet pan oven method is still a winner.

-- Brussels sprouts of course!
-This recipe calls for one pound of sprouts which is about 3 generous side portions, and you can definitely double the recipe if you’re serving a larger group.
+- Brussels sprouts – this recipe calls for one pound of sprouts which is about 3 generous side portions, and you can definitely double the recipe if you’re serving a larger group.

-- Olive oil and sea salt – this is all that’s necessary to roast or air fry the Brussels sprouts
+- Olive oil – this is all that’s necessary to roast or air fry the Brussels sprouts

 - Balsamic vinegar and maple syrup – these are simmered on the stovetop while the Brussels sprouts roast until a thick syrup forms.